galaxias-ufsc/JPAS-tables/README.md

 # JPAS-tables
-Scripts to extract all JPAS data from VO interface to a single table.
+Scripts access JPAS data from the VO TAP interface.

-## TAP access to CEFCA
+## TAP access to JPAS database
 The TAP acess provided by CEFCA requires authentication.
 Using `pyvo` one needs to provide a `session` handler, which holds the cookies containing the credentials of the connection.